 Secondary Transition Services (For Ages 14–22)

-“Transition services” for a student with a disability are a coordinated set of activities that:
+“Transition services” for students with a disability are a coordinated set of activities that:

-- are designed to be within a results-oriented process, focused on improving the academic and functional achievement of the student, and facilitating his or her movement from school to post-school activities including postsecondary education, vocational education, integrated employment (including supported employment), continuing and adult education, adult services, independent living, or community participation;
+- are designed to be results-oriented, focused on improving the academic and functional achievement of the student, and facilitating their movement from school to post-school activities including postsecondary education, vocational education, integrated/supported employment, continuing/adult education, adult services, independent living, or community participation;

-- are based on the individual student’s needs, taking into account his or her strengths, preferences, and interests; and
+- are based on individual student needs, taking into account their strengths, preferences, and interests; and

 - include instruction, related services, community experiences, development of employment and other post-school adult living objectives, and (if appropriate) acquisition of daily living skills and functional vocational evaluation.

-Students are referred by neighboring districts to Sacramento County Office of Education (SCOE) programs (including North Area Community School, Palmiter Jr./Sr. High School, Elinor Lincoln Hickey Jr./Sr. High School, El Centro Jr./Sr. High School).
+Students are referred by neighboring districts to Sacramento County Office of Education (SCOE) programs, including North Area Community School, Palmiter Jr./Sr. High School, Hickey Jr./Sr. High School, Colley Jr./Sr. High School, and El Centro Jr./Sr. High School).
 Students may also be referred to programs for students with moderate to intensive support needs or young adult programs at various sites.